Dry Cleaning (band): 2017–2019: Formation and early EPs

-2020–2024: New Long Leg and Stumpwork
+2020–2021: New Long Leg

 In March 2020, the independent record label 4AD announced that Dry Cleaning had signed to them.
 Meanwhile, the band had just started touring in the U.S. for the first time, but by the time they had performed their first live shows at Saint Vitus and Union Pool in Brooklyn, New York, the anticipated coronavirus pandemic had caused future concerts, including one at the SXSW Music Festival, to cancel.
 The group postponed their tour and returned to the UK for the duration of the pandemic, spending that time to record material for what ultimately became New Long Leg.

-Dry Cleaning would later return on tour to promote their first two EPs in 2024 because 4AD reissued a compilation containing both records.
+John Parish (pictured) produced Dry Cleaning's first two albums.

 In November 2020, the band shared the lead single from the album, "Scratchcard Lanyard", then in February 2021, the band shared details for New Long Leg with the second single, "Strong Feelings".
+Released on 2 April, the album was recorded at Rockfield Studios in Wales and was produced by John Parish.
+It was subject to widespread critical acclaim, and it debuted at no. 4 on the UK Albums Chart, their highest position to date.
+Whereas Shaw's lyrics on their early EPs had been largely based on found texts, much of the album had been informed by her own writings.

-The album, which was produced by John Parish, was released on 2 April 2021.
-Later that year, Dry Cleaning released a 12-inch vinyl of demos from the New Long Leg sessions called Tascam Tapes, exclusively through Rough Trade record shops.
+Later that year, Dry Cleaning issued the New Long Leg outtakes "Bug Eggs" and "Tony Speaks!" as a standalone double A-side single in July, and then they released a 12-inch vinyl of demos from the album's sessions called Tascam Tapes, exclusively through Rough Trade record shops in November.

+2022–2023: Stumpwork

 On 14 June 2022, the band released a new single, "Don't Press Me", with the announcement of their second album Stumpwork, which was released on 21 October 2022.
-As with their debut, the album was recorded at Rockfield Studios in Wales and was produced by John Parish.
+Like their debut, it was recorded at Rockfield Studios and produced by John Parish.
+It saw the band introducing a wider variety of musical styles to their repertoire, such as jangle-pop and funk.
+Shaw improvised much of the lyrics in studio, taking inspiration from observations she made during her London walks.
+The album would go on to win Best Recording Package at the 66th Annual Grammy Awards.

 Later in 2023, Dry Cleaning released two outtakes from Stumpwork, "Swampy" and "Sombre Two", as singles on 14 February.
-The songs were taken from an upcoming EP entitled Swampy which additionally contained a demo of "Peanuts" and remixes of "Hot Penny Day" and "Gary Ashby".
-Swampy was released on 1 March 2023.
+The songs, having previously appeared on the Japanese CD of Stumpwork, were in promotion of an upcoming compilation EP entitled Swampy, released on 1 March.
+It also contained the demo "Peanuts" and remixes of "Hot Penny Day" and "Gary Ashby".
+The latter remix was done by singer-songwriter Nourished by Time, who the band toured with that year for eighteen shows.